Should You Visit Hat Yai?

 What is Hat Yai most famous for?

 Hat Yai is most famous for its local markets, its traditional restaurants, and its colorful temples.
 The city is very popular for its food.
 Also, it's known for shopping.
-Many people love the museums and nightlife, too.
+Many people love the museums and attractions and nightlife, too.
 It is often described as colorful, cultural, lively, and festive.

 What is the most famous sight in Hat Yai?